jeffreydwalter/arlo/README.md

 	# At this point you're logged into Arlo.

 	# Get the list of devices and filter on device type to only get the basestation.
+	# This will return an array which includes all of the basestation's associated metadata.
 	basestation = [ device for device in arlo.GetDevices() if device['deviceType'] == 'basestation' ]

 	# Arm Arlo.